andreaskaris/fluentd-sidecar/README.md

 ## How this works

 The only supported way in OpenShift to store application logs inside the OpenShift Logging Operator's stack is by printing logs to stdout / stderr.
-The container logs will be picked up by vector or fluent and are then forwarded to LokiStack.
+The container logs will be picked up by vector or fluentd and are then forwarded to LokiStack.
 However, it is technically feasible (albeit not supported) to run a fluentd sidecar for a given pod and have the fluentd sidecar forward logs into LokiStack, as well.